 On this Yunnan Budget Tour, you will travel along the tracks of these old tea caravans.
 From Kunming, the trip will take you through Dali and Shaxi along to the old town of Lijiang.
 The wonderful hike through the Tiger Leaping Valley is without a doubt one of the highlights and a brilliant end to this adventure-packed Yunnan tour.

-This Yunnan Budget Tour offers an excellent balance between price and quality and will amaze you with beautifully diverse landscapes and fascinating encounters with the local population.
+This Yunnan Budget Tour offers an excellent balance between price and quality and will amaze you with beautifully diverse landscapes and encounters with the local population.

 Yunnan Travel: Kunming, capital city of the Yunnan Province, China

 Your Yunnan Budget Tour will begin in Kunming, the capital city of the Yunnan province, in Southwest China.
 The 7 million inhabitant city of Kunming is located 1900 meters above sea level and has a pleasant, spring-like climate throughout almost the entire year.
 For this reason, it is often referred to as “China's city of eternal spring”.